vknell/utd-automation/docs/03-build/deploy-aws.rst

 .. figure:: aws-iam-user-review.png

-You should end up on the user creation page with a success:
+The API user has been created, download the "Access key ID" and "Secret access key" by clicking "Download .csv".These credentials are needed to connect to Amazon EC2 service through Terraform.
+We recommand also to copy/paste theses information in a "notepad" to use them to create AWS environment variables.
+After this step, you can click on close:

 .. figure:: aws-iam-user-success-csv.png

-Download the newly created user "Access key ID" and "Secret access key" by clicking "Download .csv".These credentials are needed to connect to Amazon EC2 service through Terraform.
-We recommand also to copy/paste theses information in a "notepad" to use them to create AWS environment variables.

-You can click on close.

 Create AWS environment variables